Ocean: Tides

-Tides are the regular rise and fall in water level experienced by oceans in response to the gravitational influences of the moon and the sun, and the effects of the Earth's rotation.
-During each tidal cycle, at any given place the water rises to a maximum height known as "high tide" before ebbing away again to the minimum "low tide" level.
-As the water recedes, it uncovers more and more of the foreshore, also known as the intertidal zone.
+During each tidal cycle, at any given place the tidal waters rise to maximum height, high tide, before ebbing away again to the minimum level, low tide.
+As the water recedes, it gradually reveals the foreshore, also known as the intertidal zone.
 The difference in height between the high tide and low tide is known as the tidal range or tidal amplitude.
+When the sun and moon are aligned (full moon or new moon), the combined effect results in the higher "spring tides", while the sun and moon misaligning (half moons) result in lesser tidal ranges.

 In the open ocean tidal ranges are less than 1 meter, but in coastal areas these tidal ranges increase to more than 10 meters in some areas.
 Some of the largest tidal ranges in the world occur in the Bay of Fundy and Ungava Bay in Canada, reaching up to 16 meters.
 Other locations with record high tidal ranges include the Bristol Channel between England and Wales, Cook Inlet in Alaska, and the Río Gallegos in Argentina.

-Most places experience two high tides each day, occurring at intervals of about 12 hours and 25 minutes.
-This is half the 24 hours and 50 minute period that it takes for the Earth to make a complete revolution and return the moon to its previous position relative to an observer.
-Tidal force or tide-raising force decreases rapidly with distance, so the moon has more than twice as great an effect on tides as the Sun.
-When the sun, moon and Earth are all aligned (full moon and new moon), the combined effect results in the high "spring tides".
-A storm surge can occur when high winds pile water up against the coast in a shallow area and this, coupled with a low pressure system, can raise the surface of the ocean at high tide dramatically.
+Tides are not to be confused with storm surges, which can occur when high winds pile water up against the coast in a shallow area and this, coupled with a low pressure system, can raise the surface of the ocean dramatically above a typical high tide.

 Depth

 The average depth of the oceans is about 4 km.
 More precisely the average depth is 3688 m.
 Nearly half of the world's marine waters are over 3000 m deep.
-"Deep ocean," which is anything below 200 meters (660 ft.), covers about 66% of Earth's surface.
+"Deep ocean," which is anything below 200 meters (660 ft), covers about 66% of Earth's surface.
 This figure does not include seas not connected to the World Ocean, such as the Caspian Sea.

-The deepest point in the ocean is the Mariana Trench, located in the Pacific Ocean near the Northern Mariana Islands.
-Its maximum depth has been estimated to be 10971 m.
+The deepest region of the ocean is at the Mariana Trench, located in the Pacific Ocean near the Northern Mariana Islands.
+The maximum depth has been estimated to be 10971 m.
 The British naval vessel Challenger II surveyed the trench in 1951 and named the deepest part of the trench the "Challenger Deep".
 In 1960, the Trieste successfully reached the bottom of the trench, manned by a crew of two men.

 Oceanic zones

-Oceanographers divide the ocean into different vertical and horizontal zones defined by physical and biological conditions.
+Oceanographers classify the ocean into vertical and horizontal zones based on physical and biological conditions.
 The pelagic zone consists of the water column of the open ocean, and can be divided into further regions categorized by light abundance and by depth.

 Grouped by light penetration

+The ocean zones can be grouped by light penetration into (from top to bottom): the photic zone, the mesopelagic zone and the aphotic deep ocean zone: